peercoin/frosty/README.md

 ## Development

+Git submodules have to be activated after cloning: `git submodule update --init --recursive`

 Rust and Cargo are required to generate Rust bindings using [flutter_rust_bridge](https://github.com/fzyzcjy/flutter_rust_bridge).
 `melos build:dev` or `bash scripts/build-dev.sh` can be used to generate